mithril-security/blindai/docs/docs/advanced/contributing/setting-up-your-dev-environment.md

     curl -sSL https://raw.githubusercontent.com/mithril-security/blindai/main/devenvironment/sgx-install.sh | bash
     ```

-Or you can find the [installation guides](https://download.01.org/intel-sgx/sgx-linux/2.15.1/docs/) for Intel SGX software on the 01.org website for more specific needs.
+Or you can find:

+* The [installation guides](https://download.01.org/intel-sgx/sgx-linux/2.15.1/docs/) for Intel SGX software on the 01.org website for more specific needs.

-You can find the [installation guides](https://edp.fortanix.com/docs/installation/guide/) for fortanix EDP on their official website.
+* The [installation guides](https://edp.fortanix.com/docs/installation/guide/) for fortanix EDP on their official website.

 !!! info "Running without SGX support"
     If you are running on a machine without SGX support, you will need the simulation versions of the Intel PSW and SDK.